Frederiksholms Kanal

-Frederiksholms Kanal is a canal in central Copenhagen, Denmark, which runs along the south-west side of Slotsholmen, together with Slotholmens Kanal separating the island from Zealand.
+Frederiksholms Kanal is a canal in central Copenhagen, Denmark, which runs along the south-west side of Slotsholmen, together with Slotsholmskanalen separating the island from Zealand.
 The name also applies to the continuation of Rådhusstræde which follows the canal for most of its course, first on its south side and for the last stretch, from Prinsens Bro and to the waterfront, on both sides of the canal.
 Several historic buildings face the canal, ranging in size from Prince's Mansion, now housing National Museum, and Christiansborg's riding grounds to the diminutive Stable Boy's House, part of Civiletatens Materialgård, a former storage facility now used by the Royal Danish Academy of Fine Arts's School of Sculpture.

 History

 The canal traces its history back to the extension of Copenhagen's West Rampart following the Assault on Copenhagen in 1659 which had taken place there.
 To better protect Slotsholmen, at that time home both to the royal palace and the fleet, the West Rampart was extended well into the sea.
 The shallow-watered area between the extended rampart and Slotsholmen was filled to form a district which was given the name Frederiksholm.
 Frederiksholms Kanal was dug out in 1681.

 Part of the new Frederiksholm area was used for the storage of building materials which were used in the construction work, both military and civilian, which was constantly ongoing in the expanding city.
 Many materials arrived by ship and the location next to the canal where they could moor was therefore convenient.
 There was also a sandpit where dredger deposited sand used for constructions around the city.